jonmeidell/jonmeidell.github.io/README.md

 # jonmeidell.github.io

-Welcome to my full-stack web development portfolio!
+### Welcome to my full-stack web development portfolio!

+#### This is to show some of my completed work that I have done for full-stack web development.
-This page is currently in process of periodic updates as I am improving my skills, so you will likely see improvements to the page as you visit it from time-to-time.
+_This page is currently in process of periodic updates as I am improving my skills, so you will likely see improvements to the page as you visit it from time-to-time._

 Cheers!